Amazon EC2 G4 Instances

 Amazon EC2 G4 instances are the industry’s most cost-effective and versatile GPU instances for deploying machine learning models such as image classification, object detection, and speech recognition, and for graphics-intensive applications such as remote graphics workstations, game streaming, and graphics rendering.
 G4 instances are available with a choice of NVIDIA GPUs (G4dn) or AMD GPUs (G4ad).

 G4ad instances feature the latest AMD Radeon Pro V520 GPUs and 2nd generation AMD EPYC processors.
-These instances will be available soon and will provide the best price performance in Amazon EC2 for graphics applications including remote workstations, game streaming, and graphics rendering.
+These instances provide the best price performance in the cloud for graphics applications including remote workstations, game streaming, and graphics rendering.
+Compared to the G4dn instances they offer up to 45% better price performance for graphics-intensive applications.

 Amazon EC2 G4dn Instances